Ekleen123/dynamic-ui-editor/README.md

-# 🎨 Dynamic UI Editor for Customizable Designs
+# 🎨 Dynamic UI Editor for Customizable Designs Version A (Branch 1 update)

 A **React + Vite + TailwindCSS** based **Dynamic UI Editor** that allows users to customize and live-preview UI components in real time — typography, layout, color, spacing, buttons, borders, and more — all without touching code.